-• Be accountable for protecting PII and stay informed about our PII-related policies.
+- Be accountable for protecting PII and stay informed about our PII-related policies. - Only share personal information, including PII, with those who have a legitimate need to know and whose access is appropriately authorized. - Never disclose a student's government-issued identification number; credit or debit card numbers or passwords. - Never disclose academic records or student information to outside parties without the student's consent, unless required by law or as permitted in limited circumstances under our applicable policies. - Be transparent about our privacy practices and how individuals can contact us with questions or concerns. - Promptly report any actual or suspected unauthorized uses, disclosures or access to PII to your manager or to Integrity and Compliance. - Never prohibit a student from reviewing his or her own academic records. - Always ensure that third parties working with Adtalem are required to and do comply with our privacy policy requirements. - Where you believe we are transferring or will transfer personal information from one country to another, contact Integrity and Compliance to be sure you understand applicable policies, laws and regulations

-- Only share personal information, including PII, with those who have a legitimate need to know and whose access is appropriately authorized. - Never disclose a student's government-issued identification number; credit or debit card numbers or passwords. - Never disclose academic records or student information to outside parties without the student's consent, unless required by law or as permitted in limited circumstances under our applicable policies. - Be transparent about our privacy practices and how individuals can contact us with questions or concerns. - Promptly report any actual or suspected unauthorized uses, disclosures or access to PII to your manager or to Integrity and Compliance.
+Contact Adtalem's Privacy Team

-• Never prohibit a student from reviewing his or her own academic records.
+Adtalem's Privacy and FERPA Policies

-• Always ensure that third parties working with Adtalem are required to and do comply with our privacy policy requirements.
+Adtalem Global Education's Colleague

-• Where you believe we are transferring or will transfer personal information from one country to another, contact Integrity and Compliance to be sure you understand applicable policies, laws and regulations
+Handbook, "Keep It Confidential" and "Protect Your Work"

-TO LEARN MORE Contact Adtalem's Information Governance team Adtalem's PrivacyPolicy and FERPA Policy Adtalem Global Education's Colleague Handbook, "Keep It Confidential" and "Protect Your Work" sections
+sections